top of page

 I

 For the first time this year, the Federal Reserve cut its short-term interest rate by a quarter point.
-And while mortgage rates did drop this week, continuing a recent trend, some hopeful home buyers may have been expecting deeper cuts in response to the Fed’s long-anticipated move.
+While mortgage rates did drop this week, continuing a recent trend, some hopeful home buyers may have expected deeper cuts in response to the Fed’s long-anticipated move.

-The 30-year fixed-rate mortgage averaged 6.26% this week, the lowest of the year, Freddie Mac reports in its weekly mortgage market survey.
-But mortgage rates still remain higher than a year ago, when they averaged 6.09%.
+The 30-year fixed-rate mortgage averaged 6.26% this week, the lowest of the year, according to Freddie Mac's weekly mortgage market survey.
+However, mortgage rates still remain higher than a year ago, when they averaged 6.09%.

 Despite the Fed’s latest rate cut, “mortgage rates may stay relatively flat in the short term since markets had already priced in this cut,” says Bill Banfield, chief business officer at Rocket Mortgage.

-Plus, the federal funds rate reflects the interest rate that banks borrow and lend to one another; it’s not the rate that consumers pay.
-Mortgage rates are more closely tied to Treasury yields—which have been lowering over recent weeks compared to earlier in the year—and the general economy.
+The federal funds rate reflects the interest rate that banks borrow and lend to one another; it’s not the rate that consumers pay.
+Mortgage rates are more closely tied to Treasury yields, which have been lowering over recent weeks compared to earlier in the year, and the general economy.

 Adjustable-Rate Mortgages Gain Popularity

-Borrowers may see immediate impact from the Fed’s action Wednesday, however, on certain loan products.
-For example, “consumers could benefit from lower short-term rates, making adjustable-rate mortgages—which closely follow the Fed’s moves—more attractive,” Banfield says.
+Borrowers may see immediate impacts from the Fed’s action on certain loan products.
+For example, “consumers could benefit from lower short-term rates, making adjustable-rate mortgages—which closely follow the Fed’s moves—more attractive,” Banfield explains.

-The share of ARM mortgage applications is surging, comprising about 13% of all mortgage applications in the latest week—the highest level since 2008, the Mortgage Bankers Association reported this week.
+The share of ARM mortgage applications is surging, comprising about 13% of all mortgage applications in the latest week—the highest level since 2008, according to the Mortgage Bankers Association.

-“ARMs typically have initial fixed terms of five, seven or ten years, so those loans do not pose the risk of early payment shock that pre-2008 ARMs did,” says Michael Fratantoni, MBA’s chief economist.
-“Borrowers who do opt for an ARM are seeing rates about 75 basis points lower than for 30-year fixed rate loans.”
+“ARMs typically have initial fixed terms of five, seven, or ten years, so those loans do not pose the risk of early payment shock that pre-2008 ARMs did,” says Michael Fratantoni, MBA’s chief economist.
+“Borrowers who opt for an ARM are seeing rates about 75 basis points lower than for 30-year fixed-rate loans.”

 Today's Mortgage rates